DeTUR Protocol

 Differences Between DeTUR Protocol and the Standard Protocol of EMDR

 Both the standard EMDR protocol and DeTUR protocol use bilateral stimulation and installation of positive.
 Both require thorough history taking, assessment and diagnosis.
 The main differences is the focus.
 The EMDR protocol targets affect and known traumatic issues, while DeTUR only addresses the past if it happens to come up during a session.
-The primary focus of DeTUR is its “focus on the present situation, events, or stimuli that bring up uncomfortable feelings leading to urges to use” (Wise and Marich, 2016).
+The primary focus of DeTUR is its “focus on the present situation, events, or stimuli that bring up uncomfortable feelings leading to urges to use” (Wise & Marich, 2016).

 During the desensitization stage EMDR protocol uses Subjective Units of Disturbance (SUD) during the session and the Validity of Cognition (VoC) scale to measure cognitive restructuring.
-DeTUR protocol only uses the Level of Urge (LOU) scale for measurement of desensitization (Wise and Marich, 2016).
+DeTUR protocol only uses the Level of Urge (LOU) scale for measurement of desensitization (Wise & Marich, 2016).

 DeTUR Protocol Steps